aws/aws-sdk-js-v3/packages/credential-providers/README.md

 ## `fromTokenFile()`

+- Uses `@aws-sdk/client-sts`
+- Not available in browsers & native apps

 The function `fromTokenFile` returns `AwsCredentialIdentityProvider` that reads credentials as follows:

 - Reads file location of where the OIDC token is stored from either provided option